SUPRA Council elections

 Council is the representative body of students within SUPRA, and the governing body of the association.
-If you are interested in being a representative of the student body or electing a representative, this page will help you out.
+If you are interested in joining SUPRA Council, or making a nomination for someone else, or if you would like to learn more about how our elections are run, this page will help you out.

 The General Election

 The general election is the main election, to instate 27 General Councillors.
 Any postgraduate student of the University of Sydney is eligible for nomination, provided they are also a member of SUPRA.

 SUPRA’s general elections run annually some time during April and May.
 Those who are elected begin their term on the first day of July and continue until the 31st of June the next year, or until they resign from Council.

 Equity Officer Elections